Superformula/cloud-backend-test/README.md

 > [Source Figma file](https://www.figma.com/file/hd7EgdTxJs2fpTzzSKlNxo/Superformula-full-stack-test)

-#### Functionality

-- The search functionality should perform real time filtering on client side data and API side data
+- Client will be performing real-time search against this API
 - List of users should be updated automatically after single user is updated

-#### Tech stack

-- Typescript
-- React

 ## What We Care About